scriptmaster/emerald-esbuild/README.md

 # emerald-esbuild

 Build client apps with esbuild and typescript without any node_modules folder.
-File are pulled from https://esm.sh/<package_name@version> on the fly and built everytime.
+Files are downloded from https://esm.sh/<package_name@version> on the fly and built everytime.

 ## Install